 In a typical year, the Student Union Ballroom doors will open for participant student teams and it will start at 10:00 a.m. on Tuesday, November 28, 2023.
 All students must proceed to the registration desk to sign up before 10 a.m. to sign in and have sufficient time to set up and prepare before judges arrive.
 Power strips will be available under each table for students augmenting their poster displays with electronically driven visual aids.

 Participants are expected to dress in business casual attire.
 No sneakers or jeans, please.

 TIP: Participants interested in networking or job opportunities should consider bringing business cards and hardcopies of a well-written one-page resume laser printed on nice paper.
 Visit the Career Center to polish your resume or brush up on your interviewing skills.

-In a typical year, students are encouraged to visit the IDEAS Lab in the Student Union to speak with an SVIC team member during office hours.
-This year, we have office hours via Zoom on Mondays and Thursdays from 5-6pm.
-Students are encouraged to seek help during office hours and to attend recommended workshops which will help them prepare for the SVIC Finalist Showcase.
+This year, we will hold office hours on Mondays and Wednesdays from 1:30-2:30pm starting on October 9, 2023.
+Students are encouraged to seek help during office hours and to attend recommended workshops which helped them prepare for the SVIC Finalist Showcase.

 Intellectual Property Protection

 Visit the United States Patent and Trademark Office (USPTO) website to learn the best method of protecting your intellectual property.
 The website offers a wealth of educational resources for entrepreneurs and independent inventors.
 You may also schedule a twenty minute 1-on-1 in-person meeting with a USPTO patent prosecution specialist to discuss the patent process or seek answers to your questions.
 Visit the USPTO website to learn more about the services it offers.
 Avoid exhibiting content at the SVIC Finalist Showcase that will compromise your right to use or pursue the idea in the future.